DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 short, “people have the impression of becoming merchandise” once they sign up for a dating website.
-Some, disappointed by these sites, even mention prostitution, “since you pay to have relationships with a stranger”….
-These lexical clichés from the users themselves are all inspired by their experiences on existing dating websites.
+Some, disappointed by these sites, even mention prostitution, “since you pay to have relationships with a stranger”… These lexical clichés from the users themselves are all inspired by their experiences on existing dating websites.

 Romantic encounters have thus become a market selling singles the